 If you want a career in the legal field but don’t want to become a licensed attorney, earning a Master of Legal Studies (MLS) may be one way to make that happen.
 And an online part-time Master of Legal Studies program may offer you the flexibility to earn your degree while holding down a full-time job or fulfilling other commitments.

 A part-time MLS may benefit you in other ways too, including possibly saving you money.
-But opting not to carry a full classload may come with drawbacks as well.
+But opting not to carry a full classload may also have drawbacks.
 Learn more about the pros and cons of part-time online Master of Legal Studies.

 Sponsored Online MLS and Law Programs